Main Street U.S.A. Attractions

 The headquarters of the Sorcerers of the Magic Kingdom Interactive Game is located at the Firehouse on Main Street U.S.A.
 If you wish to become an apprentice sorcerer and help the wizard Merlin fight the forces of evil you will be given all the tools that you will need on your quest here.
 Using Merlin’s map, you will be given missions throughout each of the lands of the Magic Kingdom.
 Unlock Magic Portals using your sorcerer Key Card and challenge Hades using your Spell Cards.During your adventure, other evil villains will be doing their best to get the crystal shards before you do, so get ready to use your newfound magical powers to defeat these villains!Read the adventures of Bridget as she takes you through a beginner’s guide to Sorcerers of the Magic Kingdom in her blog.

-Main Street U.S.A. is the host for three different parades each day.
-These include the amazing Festival of Fantasy Parade, the interactive Move it!
+Main Street U.S.A. is the host for two different parades each day.
+These include the amazing Festival of Fantasy Parade and the interactive Move it!
 Shake it!
-Dance and Play it! parade, and the nighttime Main Street Electrical Parade.
-All of these parades are great ways to see characters and enjoy the atmosphere of the park!
+Dance and Play it! parade.
+Both of these parades are great ways to see characters and enjoy the atmosphere of the park!

-Main Street is the premier viewing location for Wishes! the nighttime fireworks spectacular at Magic Kingdom.
+Main Street is the premier viewing location for Happily Ever After, the nighttime fireworks spectacular at Magic Kingdom.
 Here you can watch as the sky is lit up with beautiful fireworks, and be sure to pay close attention as Tinker Bell flies over the Magic Kingdom!